How to Make Idli Batter Pakora (Punugulu)

 - Rest the batter for 10 minutes.

 - Heat the oil for deep-frying.
-Wet your fingers with water and take out lemon size batter.
+Wet your fingers with water and pick up lemon-sized portions of batter.
 Gently slide each of them into the hot oil.

 - Don't overcrowd them.
-Maintain the heat medium-high.
+Maintain the heat at medium-high.
 Turn the fritters occasionally to ensure uniform frying.

 - Fry them until they turn golden brown and crunchy.
 When each fritter finishes cooking, remove to an absorbent paper towel.
 Repeat these steps with the remaining batter.